Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Discussion

 \section{Discussion}

 Malmquist biases are ubiquitous in astronomical surveys, and methods of understanding and mitigating these biases are vital to performing astrophysical inference.
 Calculating and mitigating this bias is typically done by performing large simulations where synthetic signals are injected into the data and counting the number of recovered signals.
 While this method gives an optimal estimate of the performance of searches for signals in real data, they can be difficult to work with and extend to generic population models.
-In this work, we apply unsupervised and supervised machine learning techniques to enable flexible, accurate, and efficient estimation of the selection function for gravitational-wave transient surveys.
+In this work, we use these recovered signals to train a density estimate that can be reused to more efficiently compute the sensitivity to arbitrary populations.

-First, we estimated the gravitational-wave selection function for individual events by employing unsupervised density estimation with a Gaussian mixture model.
-To efficiently estimate this density we introduce a pre-processing step that improves the convergence of the density estimate.
-Using this density estimate, we tested two methods to compute the population level selection function.
-We found that our new density estimation method matches the previous injection resampling method for equivalent population models.
+To improve the accuracy of this density estimate we introduce a pre-processing step that improves the convergence.
+Using this density estimate, we tested three methods to compute the population-level selection function.
+We found that our new density estimation method matches the previous injection resampling method for population models where the Monte Carlo integrals are well converged.
+We further demonstrated that our method is able to probe sharply peaked black hole spin distributions far more precisely than the existing method.
+This method can be more computationally expensive, especially for complex population models; however deep learning surrogate models present a solution to this problem~\cite{Wong2020a}.

-This method is more computationally expensive, especially for complex population models.
-To mitigate this increased computational cost, we used the output of the first step and as a training set for supervised neural network regression to produce an interpolant for the population-level selection function.
-Using this interpolant, we can quickly and accurately evaluate the population-level selection function for a wide range of population models.

-Using our method, it is trivial to compute the fraction of sources which are observed $\Pdet$ by marginalizing over parameters other than those parameterized in the population model, e.g., evaluate $\Pdet$ using the parameters which most directly affect the sensitivity (chirp mass, mass ratio, effective aligned/precessing spin) and model the population in terms of parameters with the most intuitive physical meaning (component masses, spin magnitudes, and orientations).
-Specifically, we model the distribution of black hole spins with a model for the magnitudes and orientations, while the injection campaign used to evaluate $\Pdet$ only considered the aligned-spin component of the black hole spins.
-This allows us to extend the analysis presented in~\cite{O3aPop} to simultaneously measure the distribution of black hole masses and spins while considering the effect of aligned spin components on the selection function.